 Who is this program for?

-These Joint Programs are designed to appeal to students who seek to take advantage of the benefits of studying Public Policy and the Discipline in a coordinated program.
-A student who enrolls in a Joint Program will be required to meet requirements of both the Sanford School and the Discipline in a five-year or six-year period.
+These joint programs are designed to appeal to students who seek to take advantage of the benefits of studying public policy and their other discipline in a coordinated program.
+A student who enrolls in a joint program will be required to meet requirements of both the Sanford School and the discipline in a five-year or six-year period.
 A student’s primary research advisor will be a faculty member from either Sanford or the disciplinary department.
 (Co-advising is possible and encouraged.)

 Graduates of the joint program are expected to become world class scholars and produce applied research capable of informing public policy and the public debate.
 They might do this from positions within traditional disciplinary departments or they might conduct such research within policy think-tanks or governmental agencies.